 Fraud and deception

 One of the first and most important issues Byran encountered in his literature study was fraud.
-“I found that an estimated 50 percent of the fishing industry is engaged in fraudulent practices, the so-called IUU: illegal, unreported, and unregulated activities,” says Bryan.
-“It’s estimated that between 10 and 25 billion dollars is lost every year worldwide.”
+“I found that between 13 and 31 percent – over 50 prexent in some regions – of the reported catches are estimated to being identified as the so called IUU: illegal, unreported and unregulated activities”, says Bryan.
+“This illegal catch has an estimated value between 10 and 23.5 billion dollars every year.”
 These practices include selling cheap fish (e.g. pangasius) as more expensive fish sich as sea bass.
 In addition, it’s difficult to trace where fish comes from and whether fisherman stay within their established catch quotas.
 With blockchain technology, this could be made more transparent.

 Cheap fish, for example, is often passed off as more expensive fish.

 ‘Modern companies in this industry also want to work digitally and more efficiently,” says Bryan.
 “Blockchain can ensure stamps and signatures from all kinds of places are no longer a requirement for fishermen.”
 This is even more desirable for fish farms, where the supply chain is even more complex, e.g. when one fish serves as food for another fish.

 With blockchain currently a trending topic, the idea of offering a publication to the sector’s trade journal arose.
 Bryan wrote the article with Paul van der Heijden, his supervisor, and Wesley Malcorps, PhD student at the University of Stirling and Bryan’s colleague at MatureDevelopment BV.
 The article appeared in the September issue of international trade journal Aquafeed.
 “The article is based on my undergraduate thesis,” says Bryan.
 “It’s nice to see your name in a magazine of this calibre.
 Perhaps I’ll write more in the future.”

 ‘It’s nice to see your name in a magazine of this calibre.’